Murder of Kerrick Majors: Trials

+Since Brewington and Tammy Middlebrooks were both under the age of 18 at the time of the murder, they faced a maximum of life in prison.

-On June 22, 1988, Brewington was found guilty of the kidnapping, robbery, and murder of Majors.
-He was convicted of all charges, including first-degree murder, which carried an automatic life sentence.
+On June 22, 1988, Brewington was found guilty of the first degree murder, aggravated kidnapping, and armed robbery.
 During his trial, he did not take the witness stand.
-On December 15, 1988, Criminal Court Judge Ann Lacy Johns imposed the maximum possible sentence on Brewington; life plus seventy-five years.
-He was also convicted of aggravated kidnapping and armed robbery.
-He had supposedly shown no remorse for murdering Majors.
-He was spared a death sentence as he was a juvenile at the time of the murder.
+On December 15, 1988, Criminal Court Judge Ann Lacy Johns imposed the maximum possible sentence on Brewington, life in prison plus 75 years.
+Brewington's lawyer had asked for leniency, saying he was abandoned by his mother when he was three months old, had minimal contact with his father, lived in 25 different foster homes during his childhood.
+Brewington had told the police that he started drinking and using drugs when he was twelve.
+He is still in prison as of August 2025 though has been eligible for release since August 2023 and has a parole hearing scheduled for August 2026.

 On January 27, 1989, Tammy Middlebrooks was sentenced to life in prison after pleading guilty to assisting in the kidnapping and killing of Majors.
 She was ordered to spend a minimum of seventeen years in prison at the Tennessee Prison for Women before being eligible for parole.
-Like Brewington, she too was spared the death penalty as she was a juvenile at the time of the murder.
+Tammy Middlebrooks has since been paroled and is no longer listed as an inmate by the Tennessee Department of Correction.

 In September 1989, the trial of Donald Middlebrooks began, with jury selection being made on September 11.
-The prosecution announced they would be seeking the death penalty.
+The prosecution announced they would seek a death sentence.
 On September 19, 1989, Middlebrooks was found guilty of first-degree murder and aggravated kidnapping.
 However, he was charged with murder committed in the commission of a felony, instead of premeditated murder, with the felony being kidnapping.
 Both charges were considered first-degree murder, which made him eligible for the death penalty.
 Middlebrooks' defense attorneys argued he should be spared from a death sentence as he had severe mental illness.

-On September 22, 1989, Middlebrooks was sentenced to death in the electric chair.
+On September 22, 1989, Middlebrooks was sentenced to death by electrocution.
 As the sentence was announced, Middlebrooks grinned and mouthed, "thank god."
 According to his sister, he had been expecting a death sentence.
 After the sentence was announced, Majors' family expressed relief at the verdict.
-Majors' brother believed Middlebrooks deserved the death penalty.
+Majors' brother believed Middlebrooks deserved to be executed.
 Majors' father, John Majors, said, "I think it was one of the most fair things I've seen done in this town on behalf of a black person.
 Sometimes we, as blacks, do not expect Justice."
 He expressed his belief that he had not always supported the death penalty because it was often used disproportionately against black defendants, but the rising crime rates in recent years changed his mind.
 He also expected less commitment from the state in prosecuting a white defendant on behalf of a black family.
 He was impressed with the vigor of the prosecution on his family's behalf.